XimeraProject/.github/profile/timeline.md

 - sends code to students (with list of student emails)
 ### Students
 - login with email and code.
 	- Click on buttons, goto links get grades.
 ### Instructors retrieve grades
 - login to gradebook
-- select course
+- Select course (name/desc/inst are given by md file)
 - make database query (we can have predefined ones) E.G. Graphing Assignment 1, up to 10/30/24 13:34pm EST
 - Retrieve a spreadsheet
 - Return grade data to students through traditional methods.
 # Week -6: 11/13/2023 - 11/17/2023
+- Discussions about DOENET LEAP GDB
+- Finding the denominators for the grades seems tricky
+- If we get this working we could make a fun video like:  https://youtu.be/4p8vqoIVESc explaning that "ANY WEBSITE CAN BE AN ASSIGNMENT!
+Any Website?
+ANY WEBSITE!"
+- **Fowler and Snapp meet Program Director** 9am 11/15
-- Orientation
+- **Orientation** 1:30-2:30 11/16
 # Week -5: 11/20/2023 - 11/24/2023
 # Week -4: 11/27/2023 - 12/1/2023
 # Week -3: 12/4/2023 - 12/8/2023